 In addition to presentations providing cross-disciplinary analyses of the sport, the seminar will include curriculum resource sessions that will guide teachers through the themes engaged to develop methods and strategies for making content useful and meaningful in the classroom.
-Participants will also have the opportunity to visit the Los Angeles County Museum of Art (LACMA) to view the current exhibition Fútbol: The Beautiful Game
+The course will conclude with a visit the Los Angeles County Museum of Art (LACMA) to view the current exhibition Fútbol: The Beautiful Game

-Guest presentations by respected soccer scholar David Goldblatt, author of "The Ball is Round: A Global History of Soccer" and the forthcoming "Futebol Nation: The Story of Brazil Through Soccer"
+Guest presentations by soccer scholar David Goldblatt, author of the bestselling "The Ball is Round: A Global History of Soccer" (a "stunning book" - The Guardian) and the forthcoming "Futebol Nation: The Story of Brazil Through Soccer"